What breastfeeding parents should know about collecting leaking breast milk

 In addition, milk savers need to be used with care since they can dump all the milk if you bend over the wrong way.

-Most recently, we've seen 'silicone breast pumps' like Haakaa or Haakaa knock-offs, which are not worn inside the bra.
+Most recently, we've seen 'silicone breast pumps' like the Haakaa pump or Haakaa knock-offs, which are not worn inside the bra.
 They are only used while breastfeeding, which is usually when most of the leaking happens.
 They suction to the breast while baby is feeding on the other side.

-The nice thing is that it's simple: no assembly required, no power, batteries etc. It is also surprisingly prolific!
+The nice thing about it is that it's simple: no assembly required, no power, batteries etc. It is also surprisingly prolific!
 Some people get more milk with their Haakaa than with their expensive electric breast pump.
 That's because the Haakaa takes advantage of the natural let-down reflex.
 Also, the suction on the nipple is strong enough to draw out more than the milk that would naturally leak from the breast.

 More milk sounds great but here is where lactation professionals worry: